ramjam97/ram-state-js/README.md

 ## 📌 Introduction

-RamStateJs provides a simple and efficient way to manage state in plain JavaScript applications.
-It is inspired by React's `useState` and `useEffect` but works natively with DOM elements.
+RamStateJs is a lightweight state management library for vanilla JavaScript.
+It provides a simple API to manage local and global state with watchers, effects, and DOM binding, inspired by React’s useState and useEffect.

 - Supports direct and functional updates
 - Works with inputs, selects, textareas, and checkboxes